concord-consortium/lob.concord.org/README.md

-# Satic website for lob.concord.org
+# Static website for lob.concord.org

 This repository is the home for lob.concord.org.
 Follow these directions to develop and deploy this website.